Co-Parenting After a Breakup: A Practical Guide to Getting It Right

 Children adjust better when basic rules, schedules, and expectations are consistent between their two homes.
 This doesn't require identical households — just broad alignment on the things that matter for children's stability: bedtimes, homework expectations, screen time, and respect for the other parent's rules.

-Handle conflict outside children's presence — and ideally through structured means
+Handle conflict outside children's presence

 When disagreements arise — and they will — have them in writing, in mediation, or in the presence of a professional rather than in front of children or in charged phone calls.
 Co-parenting apps (like OurFamilyWizard or TalkingParents) create a structured, documented channel for co-parenting communication that many people find reduces conflict.
+The documentation also matters if disputes escalate to legal proceedings.

 When Co-Parenting Is Genuinely Difficult